ajtribick/twofloat/README.md

 * `math_funcs` - include mathematical functions (enabled by default)
 * `serde` - enable serialization/deserialization with Serde.

+## Known issues

+This library depends on the `std` implementations of the floating point mathematical functions, which in turn depend on the C standard library implementation, which may have variations between platforms.
+In particular, the MinGW platforms `i686-pc-windows-gnu` and `x86_64-pc-windows-gnu` do not pass the test suite, so these platforms are currently unsupported.
+In future it may be possible to use `libm` to address this issue.

 ## References

 * Mioara Joldeș, Jean-Michel Muller, Valentina Popescu.
 Tight and rigourous